hiftikha/my-cal/README.md

 1. Auutomatically filters days with no availability set
 2. Displays the next 10 days on the left, with the respective available meeting slots for booking on the right
 3. Parses the date ranges and time windows per user's specific timezone
+4. Automatically reloads the available booking slots after new meeting is booked
-4. Displays when no slots are available for the day
+5. Displays when no slots are available for the day
-5. Only shows available slots in the future
+6. Only shows available slots in the future
+7. Book appointments using the default metadata present in `postBooking`
-6. Can you find the easter Egg?! (:
+8. Can you find the easter Egg?! (:

 ## To-Do